javialra97/javialra97.github.io/_pages/about.md

 Currently, I am waiting for my title of Bachelor in Science and while playing with Python, Linux and some transition states 😃.

 From 2017 to 2022 I studied [Chemistry](https://fq.uh.cu/docencia/pregrado/) at the [University of Havana](http://www.uh.cu/).
 In Spring 2019, I started to work in the Laboratory of Computational and Theoretical Chemistry, lead by </div>[Prof. Dr. Luis Alberto Montero](https://scholar.google.es/citations?user=ZZIpOQwAAAAJ&hl=es).
-There I use theory and computational methods to explore the transition states of organic reactions to understand the mechanistic features of the reaction.
+There I use theory and computational methods to study the reactivity.
 My work was under supervision of [Dr. Gerardo Manuel Ojeda Carralero](https://scholar.google.com/citations?user=6RrCA68AAAAJ&hl).

 Starting January 2023, I will be joining the [Faculty of Chemical Engineering](https://quimica.cujae.edu.cu/) at the [Technological University of Havana](https://cujae.edu.cu/) as an Lecturer Assistant.
 I will also keep associated with the Laboratory of Computational and Theoretical Chemistry.

 I can be reached at javialra97 [at] gmail [dot] com.
-My full CV can be downloand [here]()
+My full CV can be downloand [here](https://github.com/javialra97/javialra97.github.io/blob/master/files/Javier%20E.%20Alfonso-Ramos%20CV.pdf)

 In case you are wondering, here's [how to pronounce my name](https://www.youtube.com/watch?v=Uar7SUKusEk).